NeielHQ/cordova-plugin-ussd/README.md

 3. Get feedback of USSD code

 ## Requirements
--Android 8.0+
+- Android 8.0+
->**Note**: Its restricted to Android 8.0+ because in the native code I implemented ```sendUssdRequest ``` and this is only included in API 26+ (Android 8+) I chose this method because other methods/plugins load/make a request via the default phone/calling app, which sometimes sends your Cordova app to the background.
+>**Note**: Its restricted to Android 8.0+ because in the native code I implemented ```sendUssdRequest``` and this is only included in API 26+ (Android 8+) I chose this method because other methods/plugins load/make a request via the default phone/calling app, which sometimes sends your Cordova app to the background.

 ## Installation
 ```shell